Azure/azure-rest-api-specs/specification/dns/resource-manager/readme.md

 input-file:
   - Microsoft.Network/preview/2023-07-01-preview/dns.json
 directive:
-  - where:
+  - where: $.paths
+    suppress: OperationsAPIImplementation
+    reason: Operation APIs for Microsoft.Network are to be defined in Network swagger.
-      - $.paths
+  - where: $.paths
-    suppress:
+    suppress: PathForNestedResource
-      - OperationsAPIImplementation
   - where:
       - $.definitions.RecordSetProperties.properties.TTL
       - $.definitions.RecordSetProperties.properties.ARecords